BSRG DMR Info pdf

 900 MHZ Meshtastic

 all communications are private and encrypted.
 BSRG is providing resources for a node here at our Sweat Mountain site.
-We also installed an additional high site node
+We also installed a new one on Sassafras Mountain East of Jasper, GA 3300 ft MSL the end of October.
+One of our colleagues also has a node on Pine Mountain in West Cobb County.

 For more information about what we are doing see this page